Which fitness app is best for you?

 Say no to the sofa with C25K, an 8-week life-changer that’ll have you running a 5km race in a jiffy.
 Three half-hour sessions a week are all it takes, as you’re cheered on to your training goals by vocal cues from an audio coach.

-It's compatible with Nike+ and several fitness apps, and easy sharing integration means you can trumpet your newfound fitness to all your Facebook friends.
+It's compatible with Nike+ and several fitness apps, while easy sharing integration means you can trumpet your newfound fitness to all your Facebook friends.

 Download C25K for iOS here (£free/IAP)

-Leave the excuses on the living room floor: Seven squeezes your daily dose of sweating into just 420 seconds, and it does so without a gym in sight.
+Leave the excuses on the living room floor: Seven squeezes your daily dose of sweating into just 420 seconds – without a gym in sight.

 Every exercise is bodyweight-only, while premium members gain access to a host of targeted workouts.
 A session a day for seven months is the aim, with an array of awards to encourage your commitment – in case the bulging biceps in the mirror aren’t enough.